basho/basho_docs/source/riakee/cookbooks/Multi-Data-Center-Replication-Configuration.md

   * *Available:* Riak Enterprise (1.1+)

 **vnode_gets**
-If true, repl will do a direct get against the vnode, rather than use a GET finate state machine.
+If true, repl will do a direct get against the vnode, rather than use a GET finite state machine.

   * *Value:* true | false
   * *Default:* true